ThomasBorges/fluky-manga-bot/README.md

 [**MangaFox**](https://ww2.mangafox.online/) thanks for most of the mangas pages used in this project.

+Thanks too to the people who helped me at a [**Twitch's stream**](https://www.twitch.tv/videos/468394170) to figure out the issues with the code.

 ## Contact

 If you have any questions, something went wrong or just want to talk, feel free contact me at [**Twitter**](https://twitter.com/gabrigodes).